meleu/dg/src/site/notes/notes/TDD-Refactoring literature.md

 ---
-{"dg-publish":true,"permalink":"/notes/tdd-refactoring-literature/","dgHomeLink":true,"dgPassFrontmatter":false,"dgShowBacklinks":true,"dgShowLocalGraph":false}
+{"dg-publish":true,"permalink":"/notes/tdd-refactoring-literature/"}
 ---

 # TDD/Refactoring literature

-While reading [[notes/books/clean-agile/Desenvolvimento Agil Limpo|Desenvolvimento Agil Limpo]] I became interested in a deep dive in refactoring.
+While reading [[notes/books/clean-agile/Desenvolvimento Agil Limpo\|Desenvolvimento Agil Limpo]] I became interested in a deep dive in refactoring.
 It requires a strong knowledge about TDD.

 In this note I'm trying to list some fundamental books about these topics.